2026 European Men's Handball Championship: Venues

 A first draft of the venues was proposed in August 2023.
 The tournament will be played across four venues in four cities: one in Denmark (Herning, Groups A and B), one in Norway (Bærum, Groups C and D), and two in Sweden (Malmö and Kristianstad, Groups E and F).
 The main round will take place in Herning and Malmö, with the former organising the final weekend.
+The following proposed cities in the bid didn't make the final cut: Aarhus and Copenhagen in Denmark, and Bergen, Stavanger and Trondheim in Norway.
 In regards to Norway, Oslo was chosen over Trondheim, after negotiations with Trondheim fell through due to financial reasons.

 In September 2024, one team per venue was selected.
 Denmark will play in Herning (Group B), Norway in Bærum (Group C) and Sweden in Malmö (Group E).
 If they qualify, Germany will play in Herning (Group A), the Faroe Islands in Bærum (Group D) and Iceland in Kristianstad (Group F).
 The arena in Kristianstad is renovated with new seats being put in by June 2025.